 It was a life-changing ‘aha’ moment.
 It suddenly hit me that my mindless actions could literally have life or death consequences.
 I said, simply, “You’re right,” then moved over and let him pass.

-- My first step was to develop a statement of purpose to guide my actions as a citizen of the road.
-For many years I’ve developed a statement of purpose as a reference and guide for each of the important roles I play, in both my personal life and my work.
+1.My first step was to develop a statement of purpose to guide my actions as a citizen of the road.
+For several years I had developed statements of purpose as a reference and guide for each of the important roles I play, in both my work and my personal life.
 But I hadn’t done so with my role as a driver.
 (Stay tuned, I’ll talk more about purpose in another post).
 Here is the statement I settled on…

-“My purpose is to do everything in my power to ensure that my passengers and I get to our destination safely – and to do what I can to ensure others travel safely as well.”
-(You’re right.
-This is just common sense, but – obviously – I needed to make it common practice, and I find that putting it in writing helps me do that.)
+“My purpose as a citizen of the road is to do everything in my power to ensure that my passengers and I get to our destination safely – and do what I can to ensure others travel safely as well.”

 I knew that fear played a role, but why did I respond to fear with anger and combat-readiness?
 Why didn’t I move to safety in another lane as a first response?
 Did I think that would look cowardly?
 Was it all about demonstrating my fearlessness to this complete stranger?
 (Really?)
 After considerable thought it occurred to me that the trigger for my anger was simply making a knee-jerk negative assumption about the other driver – assuming he was a bad guy, a bully, out to harass me and others.
 Someone who needed to be taught a lesson.

+3. I reversed my negative assumption.
+That led me to wonder what would happen if I reversed my negative assumption.
+What if I tricked myself into assuming that he was actually a good guy – a Dad whose son has been hurt at school, and is racing to the hospital, hoping to arrive before the ambulance?
 I would never know the truth either way, of course, but if I chose to make a positive assumption I’d be off the anger hook.
 Instead of being out of control – like a puppet with no one working the strings – I could remain fully functional.
-And if I’m wrong – because he’s driving erratically, for example – perhaps impaired? – then I could call 911.
+And if I’m wrong – because he’s driving erratically, for example – perhaps impaired? – then I could call 9-1-1.

 This Week’s call to action

+power to you) simply choose another role – leader at work?
+(Sadly, many of the leaders I worked with raged at work as well as in traffic).
+Parent, partner or teacher?
+Coach, volunteer, friend?
+Or?
 The idea is to crystallize your intention – to identify what you most want to achieve, contribute or gain – in the way you conduct yourself in roles that matter most to you.
-This helps ensure that you’re doing things intentionally – on purpose instead of by accident – in the way you conduct yourself.
+This helps ensure that you’re doing things intentionally – ‘on purpose’ instead of ‘by accident’ – in the way you conduct yourself.
 For example, a CEO I worked with put her purpose as a parent this way…

 “My purpose as a parent (of a twelve year old) is to do all I can to support my daughter in learning how to think critically and independently – and do all I can to maintain our close relationship as we go through the teen years together.”